Jakub Jarosz

 Two most important questions to ask

-We write and run benchmark tests to learn:
+We write and run benchmarks to learn:

-- How fast does the function compute and return results?
+• How fast does the function compute and return results?

-- How much memory does the function need to compute and return results successfully?
+• How much memory does the function need to compute and return results successfully?

 Ok, but why do we need this information at all?
 Why bother?
+Is it not enought that the function pass unit tests?

 How does your untested code impact customers